-Once the GSLB service has been configured on the master & slave load balancer at every site, ensuring that the configuration is identical across all sites, the DNS server at each site must then be configured for GSLB.
-The DNS server at each site must be configured to delegate DNS requests for the subdomain in question (in this case service.domain.com) to the load balancers; the load balancer's GSLB services will serve the appropriate A records to the DNS servers and then back to the client making the request.
+Once GSLB has been configured at both sites and is identical, the local DNS server at each site must then be configured for GSLB.

+The DNS server at each site must be configured to delegate DNS requests for the subdomain in question (in this case service.domain.com) to the load balancers.
+The load balancer's GSLB services will then serve the appropriate A records to the DNS servers and then back to the client making the request.

 Using the example presented here, the DNS server at each site would be configured with a delegation for the subdomain service.domain.com.
 The subdomain would be delegated to every load balancer across every site, which provides multi-site redundancy.

 The exact steps for creating a DNS delegation vary between different DNS servers and are outside the scope of this document.
-For further information, a blog post that walks through creating a DNS delegation on a Microsoft DNS server in the context of setting up GSLB on our appliance can be found here (see the section titled "Delegating your subdomain to your GSLB's using Microsoft's DNS Server").
+For further information, a blog post that walks through creating a DNS delegation on a Microsoft DNS server in the context of setting up GSLB on our appliance can be found here (see the section titled "Delegating your subdomain to your GSLBs using Microsoft's DNS Server").